pixelbath/pixelbath.com-pyssg/README.md

     * ~~will also need to parse relative/absolute image links in MD~~
 * ~~Emoji plugin~~
 * ~~RSS~~ - validates
-    * Get original post times again for that granularity
+    * Get original post times again for that granularity - also use a default if not present
 * ~~Keys plugin~~
     * ~~Update to exclude code blocks like RewriteRules~~
     * ~~Update source files to use new syntax~~